-He lived at Farnley Hall c.1872-75, but then moved to Farnley House, Eton Avenue, Hampstead (Middx).
+He lived at Farnley Hall c.1872-75, but moved to Farnley House, Eton Avenue, Hampstead (Middx), when Farnley Hall was sold in 1875.
 He had another house at 56 The Drive, Hove (Sussex).

 He died in Hove, 12 August 1895; his will was proved 18 November 1895 (effects £113,564).
 His widow died in Hove, 30 December 1909; her will was proved 22 March 1910 (estate £163,568).